October 2017 Waterfall Tour

 - Wednesday, October 25-Friday, October 27

-- $269 per person including all taxes and gratuities-package pricing based on double occupancy, and per person single occupancy rate is $309
+- $269 per person based on double occupancy or $309 per person based on single occupancy

 - Also included are meals, lodging and transportation to our various destinations